newsuk/times-components/packages/slice/CONTRIBUTING.md

 directory.
 The Components take functions as `props` (render props) that pass configuration objects to consumers of Slice.
 The configuration objects are generated from `config.js` and `config.web.js` for native and web respectively.
-The objects manage JS properties for native and responsive CSS class names for web, that provide a suggested layout and format for the children that will be laid out in each template.
+The objects manage JS properties for native and both JS properties _and_ responsive CSS class names for web, that provide a suggested layout and format for the children that will be laid out in each template.

 <pre>